Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

 In addition, we encountered several issues attributable to inconsistent tool use.
 Participants occasionally experienced frustrating interactions due to hallucinated or inaccurate tool calls, particularly around scheduling and activity tracking.
 For example, hallucinated tool calls (e.g., extraneous or incorrect arguments) could lead to errors in plan edits, upon which the agent would tell the user they would ``fix the issue later,'' even though it did not have this capability.
 Moreover, health data fetching was rarely proactively initiated by the model, mirroring findings from GPTCoach~\cite{jorke2025gptcoach}.
-Improving the robustness of tool use will likely also necessitate fine-tuning.
+Improving the robustness of tool use may also necessitate multi-agent systems and/or finetuning.

 Finally, several usability challenges emerged from inherent challenges in integrating conversational agents with complex user interfaces.
-The open-ended chat interface and Beebo's conversational flexibility surfaced several false affordances: participants frequently posed questions about app features or bugs directly to Beebo (e.g., why workouts were not syncing, summaries not loading, and check-in not starting), which Beebo frequently did not have the knowledge or capabilities to address.
+The open-ended chat interface and Beebo's conversational flexibility surfaced false expectations about the system's capabilities: participants frequently posed questions about app features or bugs directly to Beebo (e.g., why workouts were not syncing, summaries not loading, and check-in not starting), which Beebo frequently did not have the knowledge or capabilities to address.
 Adding to their frustration, the agent would sometimes hallucinate an incorrect answer instead of stating that it did not know.
-These results might also explain the larger variance in post-study usability scores in the treatment condition.
+These results may explain the larger variance in post-study usability scores in the treatment condition.
 Addressing these concerns requires both clear communication of agent capabilities, either in the UI or chat, to calibrate participants' mental models as well as preventing problematic model hallucinations.

 Taken together, while our findings motivate a longer-term (several months to a year), larger-scale (hundreds of participants) study to evaluate whether larger behavioral differences materialize over time, several targeted, currently feasible improvements to the LLM agent are likely to increase the effect size.